How to Make Virtual Events Engaging

 Even with virtual event engagement features, well produced live streams, and built-in networking tools, virtual events still pack a ton of specialized content into a day or two — and this rapid-fire approach can be overwhelming for attendees.
 While organizers need to prioritize essential sessions and content offers, some fun relaxation time should be incorporated in the virtual event agenda.

 For example, hosting a fun, non-work-related icebreaker in the morning can help attendees take a breather before the more intense activities begin.
-For example, a live entertainer, like a comedian or musical group, can help engage attendees and give them a quick break in their long day at their computer or mobile device.
+Some clients incorporate an entertainer, like a comedian or musical group, to help engage attendees and give them a quick break in their long day at their computer or mobile device.

 Also, think outside of the box, and don’t give attendees all the details ahead of time.
 Adding a “mystery guest” or “surprise speaker” to the agenda gives everyone something to look forward to and helps recreate the excitement of traditional in-person entertainment.